Phileosopher/commonplace/computers-software-webdev-html.md

 Input handles:

 - readonly (makes the information read-only)
+- disabled (similar to readonly but can't be focused by user selection)
 - required (must be entered to submit query)
 - value=(default value you want to place in it)